Basis-Theory/basistheory-integration-guides/collections/guides/use/reveal-card-data-with-elements.md

 <span class="base-alert warning">
   <span>
     Tokens of type <code>card</code> are automatically added to the <code>/pci/high/</code> container.
-    Your private application created/updated needs <code>read</code> access to this container to continue with this tutorial.
+    Your <code>private</code> application requires <code>token:read</code> access to the <code>/pci/high/</code> container to continue with this tutorial.
-    If you don't have a private application yet that meets this criteria yet, you can <a href="https://portal.basistheory.com/applications/create?application_template_id=e6d4c554-6703-4bbb-b351-42cd2ee5cb5a">click here</a> to create one.
+    If you don't have a private application yet that meets these criteria, you can <a href="https://portal.basistheory.com/applications/create?application_template_id=e6d4c554-6703-4bbb-b351-42cd2ee5cb5a">click here</a> to create one.
   </span>
 </span>